gabriel-aranha/go-mocker/README.md

 [![Build](https://github.com/gabriel-aranha/minimock/actions/workflows/build.yml/badge.svg)](https://github.com/gabriel-aranha/minimock/actions/workflows/build.yml)

 # Minimock
 Minimock is a simple Mock HTTP Server that is deployable completely for free on Heroku.
-Its use case is if you want some free customizable API for GET requests in early stage projects.
-Basically, you send a POST request to an endpoint with the data to be received, and the GET endpoint for the same endpoint will return the data.
-It also supports Bearer Token authentication on the POST method, so you can be sure no one will modify your data.
+Its use case is if you want some free customizable API for GET and POST requests in early stage projects.
+Basically, you send a PUT request to an endpoint with the data to be received, and the GET or POST endpoint for the same endpoint will return the data.
+It also supports Bearer Token authentication on the PUT method, so you can be sure no one will modify your data.
 ## Quickstart with Heroku
 ### Requirements
 1. Create an app on Heroku